 The resume skills section is often listed after the professional experience section, but some resume templates have the skill section at a separate column on the left or right-hand side of the document.

-Some candidates group their skills according to the main responsibilities of their job, as shown here:
+Some candidates group their skills according to the main responsibilities of their job.

 2 Major Types of Skills to Put on a Resume

 There are different kinds of professional skills for your resume, but the two main types are hard skills and soft skills.

 1. Hard Skills to Put on a Resume

 Hard skills are quantifiable and often learned from school or on the job.
 Operating machinery, programming languages, designing graphics, SEO, data analysis are all hard skills examples.

 2. Soft Skills to Put on a Resume